microsoft/SmartHotel360-Registration/README.md

 # SmartHotel360

 We are happy to announce the release of SmartHotel360.
 This release intends to share a simplified version of SmartHotel360 reference sample apps used at Connect(); 2017 Keynotes.
-If you missed it, you can watch <a href="https://channel9.msdn.com/Events/Connect/2017/K100">Scott Guthrie’s Keynote: Journey to the Intelligent Cloud in Channel 9</a>.
+If you missed it, you can watch <a href="https://channel9.msdn.com/Events/Connect/2017/K100">Scott Guthrieâ€™s Keynote: Journey to the Intelligent Cloud in Channel 9</a>.

 We updated the code for this repository to support Scott Hanselman's General Session from Ignite 2018, [An end-to-end tour of the Microsoft developer platform](https://myignite.techcommunity.microsoft.com/sessions/66696#ignite-html-anchor).